thehesamgh/auto-deployer/README.md

 # auto-deployer
-Auto deploy files to remote hosts and run scripts
+Auto deploy is a usefull automation tool that is able to send files using SFTP and runs commands on multiple remote machines using SSH simultaneously.
+You can simple add hosts info in hosts.yml config file and then run this program using specified flags that I mention them in the following.
 # How to run:
+python3 auto-deployer.py --hosts <path_to_hosts.yml> --command <first_remote_command> --command <second_remote_command> ...

 # Sample command:
 ```